-Saint Gregory the Great was a priest of Nazianz who was born into an aristocratic family in Arianz, in the southwestern part of Cappadocia, near the city of Nazianz.
+Saint Gregory the Great was a Nazianz priest born into an aristocratic family in Arianz, in the southwestern part of Cappadocia, near the city of Nazianz.
 His father was converted to Christianity by his wife Nona and later became Bishop of Nazianz.
-St Gregory studied in the Caesarea of Cappadocia, in the Caesarea of Palestine, and the school of Alexandria of Egypt.
-He completed his studies in Athens, where he stayed for 10 years.
+St Gregory studied in the Caesarea of Cappadocia, the Caesarea of Palestine, and the Alexandria school of Egypt.
+He completed his studies in Athens, where he stayed for ten years.
 During his studies, he befriended St. Basil the Great.

 Read also: Do Christians celebrate St Nicholas?

 Hence, the question is, is Gregory a proper name?
 Like other “unjustifiably dated” names, for example, Amy, Gregory is a name with a strong history that returns to its usual decent spot after a notoriety blast.
 That settles on Gregory as a proper decision today.
 Manly, wise, lively, and refined.

 Gregory is of Latin and Greek beginning, and the meaning of Gregory is “careful, watchful.”
 From Latin Gregorius using Greek Gregôrios, got from gregôrein “to watch.”
 In the Bible (1 Peter 5:8), Christians were reminded to “be clearheaded, be careful.”

 Gregg is a manly given name, here and there, a temporary structure (hypocorism) of Gregory.
 It might allude to Gregg Alexander, an American artist/lyricist and maker who conceived Gregory Aiuto in 1970.